An inequality for the distance between densities of free convolutions: Applications

-This statement can be modified so that the supremum in the inequality holds for $E$ in an interval, provided that the density of $\mu _{A_{N}}\boxplus \mu _{B_{N}}$ is bounded by a constant $T_{N}$ in this interval:
+This statement can be modified so that the supremum in the inequality holds for $x$ in an interval, provided that the density of $\mu _{A_{N}}\boxplus \mu_{B_{N}}$ is bounded by a constant $T_{N}$ in the following interval: